 Unified Model collaboration

-Facilitating effective collaboration to develop the Unified Model (UM) with scientists in the meteorological and university communities.
+Facilitating effective collaboration to develop the Unified Model (UM) with scientists in the meteorological, climatological and university communities.

 Collaboration with scientists at operational and academic centres around the World is central to the Met Office's strategy for developing the capability of the Met Office Unified Model.
 Scientific collaborations are possible through research and operational licence agreements.
 A comprehensive set of resources is available for licensed users and managed by the UM collaboration team, whose role is to facilitate effective and beneficial collaboration.